mostafa-talat72/mostafa-talat72/README.md

 	, I'm Mostafa Talat
 </h1>

-<h3 align="center">Instructor & Mentor at ICPC Assiut Community, ACPC Finalist, and a Freelancer at Upwork and Fiverr.
+<h3 align="center">Mentor at ICPC Assiut Community, ECPC Finalist, and a Freelancer at Upwork and Fiverr.
 </h3>

 - 📫 How to reach me **m.talat7274@gmail.com**